-Our mission is to make the cloud safe for business and enjoyable for users.
+We anticipate, secure, and simplify the experience of doing business, transforming today and tomorrow.
 We deliver four integrated and comprehensive solutions to our customers using our cloud platform, the Zscaler Zero Trust Exchange:

-- Secure access to the internet and SaaS with Zscaler Internet Access or ZIA; - Secure access to internal applications with Zscaler Private Access or ZPA; - Management and enhancement of the user-to-application experience with Zscaler Digital Experience or ZDX; and - Workload Segmentation
+- Secure access to the internet and SaaS with Zscaler Internet Access or ZIA; - Secure access to internal applications with Zscaler Private Access or ZPA; - Management and enhancement of the user-to-application experience with Zscaler Digital Experience or ZDX; and - Protection for public cloud workloads, servers and internet of things, or IoT, devices with Zscaler Cloud Protection or ZCP.